How to Get into the Harvard MBA Program (Ultimate Guide)

 But there is a throughline in the strongest applications I’ve seen and helped work on:

-They’re intentional — every piece of the application has a reason to be there
+• They’re intentional — every piece of writing has a reason to be there

 And most of all, they’re not trying to game the system.
 They’re trying to show who the candidate really is and who they’re becoming.